rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-hardhat-tarter-kit.md

 ---

-Whether you’re a seasoned developer or just starting your journey into smart contract development, this kit provides a solid foundation for building decentralized applications (DApps) on the RSK network.
+Whether you’re a seasoned developer or just starting your journey into smart contract development, the hardhat starter kit provides a solid foundation for building decentralized applications (dApps) on the Rootstock network.

 ## What Is RSK?
 Rootstock (RSK) is fully compatible with Ethereum.
 It brings the power of smart contracts to Bitcoin, allowing developers to leverage Bitcoin’s security while benefiting from Ethereum’s ecosystem.